 Jack Cowie played for (a) New Zealand (b) from 1937 to 1949 (c) only against Australia (a solitary Test) and England and (d) he lost crucial years of his career to the Second World War.
-Change one of the parameters, and he would probably have been remembered as one of the greatest cricketers in history.
+Change one of the parameters, and he would probably have been remembered among the greatest.

 To put things into perspective, if we put a 40-wicket restriction, Cowie has the best average among all New Zealand bowlers (ahead of Richard Hadlee and Shane Bond; they are the only three with a sub-25 average) and the second-best strike rate (after Bond; Hadlee had a strike rate of 50.8).
 His performances were all the more incredible given the fact that he never played Test cricket on the winning side.
 Wisden wrote: “A couple of generations later his [Cowie’s] career might have been very different.”